x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune.md

 ### Configure Notifications for Outlook for iOS

 The Apple notification architecture ensures notifications are mirrored on iOS devices and WatchOS.
-Which device shows the notification depends on the device state – if the Apple Watch is unlocked and on a wrist, while the iOS device is locked, then WatchOS will alert the user with the notification.
+Which device shows the notification depends on the device state: if the Apple Watch is unlocked and on a wrist, while the iOS device is locked, then WatchOS will alert the user with the notification.
 Apple does not provide a mechanism where you can administratively control and prevent notifications on WatchOS while still allowing them to be delivered on iOS devices.

 The following configuration settings will disable notifications completely on iOS and WatchOS.
 The disadvantage is that the end user will never see new mail notifications or calendar reminders on iOS devices.
 The user will have to launch the Outlook for iOS in order to discover new mail or see calendar appointments.